Stefan Kutzsche: Research

-His research has centred on neonatal physiology and brain injury mechanisms, alongside work in medical ethics, medical education, and the history of child healthcare.
-Within neonatology and neuroscience, his primary research focus concerned how oxygen-related processes influence secondary brain injury in newborn infants following perinatal asphyxia.
+His biomedical research has centred on neonatal brain injury physiology and critical-care physiology, while he has also published in medical ethics, medical education, and the history of child healthcare.
+Within neonatology and neuroscience, his research focus concerned how oxygen-related processes influence secondary brain injury in newborn infants following perinatal asphyxia.
 Working with his doctoral advisor Ola Didrik Saugstad, he studied how the oxygen concentration used during emergency resuscitation (100% oxygen versus normal air) might affect neurological injury and recovery, a question of major clinical importance and one of the most technically and ethically challenging areas in modern neonatal care because treatment must be given within minutes and may influence both survival and long-term neurological outcome.
 He and other members of Saugstad's research group helped question the long-standing routine use of 100% oxygen during newborn resuscitation, and he contributed to the early experimental and physiological research in the 1990s that helped lay the groundwork for the amendment of international resuscitation guidelines in 2010.
+He has also published experimental studies on systemic inflammation and critical-care physiology, including work on endotoxemia and organ responses in large-animal models.
 He has published over 35 papers in medical journals, including in Pediatrics, Pediatric Research, Biology of the Neonate, Critical Care Medicine, Pediatric Critical Care Medicine, Thrombosis Research, Acta Paediatrica, and Acta Anaesthesiologica Scandinavica.